itsbrex/complexity/README.md

 ## Features

-- A comprehensive set of added features and UI/UX improvements with excellent modularity
+- A comprehensive set of added features and UI/UX improvements with excellent modularity and customization
-- Continously improving performance
 - Multi-language support
-- Light and dark mode support

 ## Quick Start